RPi-Distro/pi-gen/README.md

 - 64 bit raspbian
 - irqthreads enabled on standard kernel
 - i3 window manager with autostart to Mixxx
-- Mixxx 2.2.0 from the standard raspbian repos
+- Mixxx 2.3-beta built from the Mixxx repo
 - Working OpenGL waveforms

 Original instructions of forked repo are in [pi-gen-readme](pi-gen-readme.md)